 The University Libraries have a wide variety of collections and services to support graduate students in your coursework and research at the University.
 Let's face it--there is a mountain of information out there and we can give advice and support every step of the way.

-- View an introduction to the University Libraries.
+- View an introduction (spring 2021) to the University Libraries.

 - Identify top databases, journals and authors in your field (or related interdisciplinary fields) and create a system for staying updated on new publications.
 This could include subscribing to journals’ table-of-contents, or creating a Google alert for an author’s name.

 - Learn about Citation & Information Management tools like Zotero, Mendeley, or EndNote to organize your PDFs, create in-text citations and easily create a bibliography.